-No. Item Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences. erection or placement disturbance, no plantir Inlet & outlet structur or with the channel in with, the control pipes o or debris screens D60 Porewa Dam 86 Soil Conservation and River Control Purposes Not available Pt Lot 1 DP 3872 Blk II, Ongo SD 21 The components of ea ach dam site and the applicable restriction ons are: Ponding area - no ere ection or placement of of any structure oth er than fences. no cultivation, excava Inlet & outlet structur tion, drilling, tunnell es - no disturbance ing or other ground of, or interference v erection or placement disturbance, no plantin ng of trees. or with the channel in i the vicinity of the st ructure.
-D49 Porewa Dam 92 Soil Conservation and River Control Purposes Not available Pt Lot 17 DP 309 Blk II, Ongo SD 17 The components of ea ach dam site and the applicable restriction ons are: Ponding area - no erection or placement of any structure other than fences.
+No. ltem Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+Earth embankment & spillway (either grass or concrete) - no erection or placement of a no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting 1 tures - no disturbar channel in the vicinity ence with, the control pipes or debris D60 Porewa Dam 86 Soil Conservation and River Control Purposes Not available Pt Lot 1 DP 3872 Blk II, Ongo SD 21 Earth embankment no cultivation, exca Inlet & outlet struc The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
 Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
-Inlet & outlet structur or with the channel in • with, the control pipes o or debris screens D50 Porewa Dam 93 Soil Conservation and River Control Purposes Not available Pt Lot 13 DP 309 Blk, Ongo SD 17, 21
+Inlet & outlet structures - no disturbance of, or interference with, the control pipes or debris screens or with the channel in the vicinity of the structure.
+D49 Porewa Dam 92 Soil Conservation and River Control Purposes Not available Pt Lot 17 DP 309 Blk II, Ongo SD 17 The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
+Inlet & outlet structures - no disturbance of, or interference with, the control pipes or debris screens or with the channel in the vicinity of the structure.
+D50 Porewa Dam 93 Soil Conservation and River Control Purposes Not available Pt Lot 13 DP 309 Blk, Ongo SD 17, 21

-No. Item Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences. erection or placement disturbance, no plantir Inlet & outlet structur or with the channel in with, the control pipes o or debris screens D66 Porewa Dam 94 Soil Conservation and River Control Purposes Not available Lot 1 DP 73953 21 The components of ea ach dam site and the applicable restriction ons are: Ponding area - no ere ection or placement of of any structure oth er than fences. no cultivation, excava tion, drilling, tunnell es - no disturbance of, or interference v erection or placement disturbance, no plantir with, the control pipes of ng of trees.
-D65 Porewa Dam 94A Soil Conservation and River Control Purposes Not available Lot 1 DP 73953 21 The components of ea ach dam site and the applicable restriction ons are: Ponding area - no erection or placement of any structure other than fences.
+No. ltem Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+Earth embankment & spillway (either grass or concrete) - no erection or placement of an no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting o ctures - no disturbar channel in the vicinity ence with, the contro ol pipes or debris D66 Porewa Dam 94 Soil Conservation and River Control Purposes Not available Lot 1 DP 73953 21 Earth embankment no cultivation, exca Inlet & outlet stru Ponding area - no erection or placement of any structure other than fences.
 Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
-Inlet & outlet structur or with the channel in • with, the control pipes o or debris screens D67 Porewa Dam 95 Soil Conservation and River Control Purposes Not available Pt 2 DP 5404 21
+Inlet & outlet structures - no disturbance of, or interference with, the control pipes or debris screens or with the channel in the vicinity of the structure.
+D65 Porewa Dam 94A Soil Conservation and River Control Purposes Not available Lot 1 DP 73953 21 Ponding area - no o Earth embankment no cultivation, exca Inlet & outlet stru The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
+Inlet & outlet structures - no disturbance of, or interference with, the control pipes or debris screens or with the channel in the vicinity of the structure.
+D67 Porewa Dam 95 Soil Conservation and River Control Purposes Not available Pt 2 DP 5404 21